What goes into someone's mouth does not defile them, but what comes out of their mouth, that is what defiles them.

 Grace then starts to harm herself again, clawing herself with her nails and drawing blood.
 I hold her hands down.
 She yells at stepdad that she wishes we had never met while breathing so fast I think she is now trying to hyperventilate.

-I know stepdad will see this as disloyalty, but I go sit with Grace.
-I’m trying to calm her.
+I know stepdad will see this as disloyalty to him and I know it will make him angry, but I sit with Grace.
+I am physically aligning myself with her.
+I hold her; I’m trying to calm her.
 I am stroking her head.
 I tell her she’ll get better.